 - 1 scoop of stevia (read this post on How to Use Stevia)

-- Sometimes I add about 1/4 tsp cocoa or carob
+- Sometimes I add about 1/4 teaspoon cocoa or carob

 - Dash of salt (I recommend Real Salt)

-- 1 Tbsp of collagen powder for added protein
+- 1 tablespoon of collagen powder for added protein

 I have to say, this is just delicious!
 I drink at least 2 1/2 cups of this every single morning in my "Best French Press", and if I feel like it, I will make more later in the day.